-Rate AUSD's progress in developing the capacity of staff (i.e. administrators, teachers, and classified staff) to build trusting and respectful relationships with families.
+Rate AUSD's progress in developing the capacity of staff (i.e., administrators, teachers, and classified staff) to build trusting and respectful relationships with families.
 4 Rate AUSD's progress in creating welcoming environments for all families in the community.
 4 Rate AUSD's progress in supporting staff to learn about each family's strengths, cultures, languages, and goals for their children.
-3 Rate AUSD's progress in developing multiple opportunities for the District and school sites to engage in 2-way communication between families and educators using language that is understandable and accessible to families.
+4 Rate AUSD's progress in developing multiple opportunities for the district and school sites to engage in 2-way communication between families and educators using language that is understandable and accessible to families.
 5

-AUSD takes great pride in the family partnerships that have been a core foundation of the District and schools.
+AUSD takes great pride in the family partnerships that have been a core foundation of the schools and the District.
 The positive relationships between staff and families have served to support student outcomes and improve schools and the District as a whole.
 Through both formal and informal opportunities, parents and families can engage in the education of students.
 Parent survey results and parent feedback support the analysis that parents feel welcome and listened to at both the District and school levels.
-Some of the strengths of AUSD include the opportunity for Spanish-speaking parents to participate in meetings and committees as well as engage individually with school and district staff.
+Some of the strengths of AUSD include the opportunity for Spanish-speaking parents to participate in meetings and committees as well as engage individually with school and District staff.
 All meetings offer translation.
-A large number of AUSD teachers speak both English and Spanish and every school site has a bilingual community liaison to support translation and interpretation in family engagement forums.
+A large number of AUSD teachers and staff speak both English and Spanish, and every school site has a bilingual community liaison to support translation and interpretation in family engagement forums.
 Formal meetings and committees are often facilitated discussions rather than simple presentations so that two-way communication can be maximized.
-Schools and teachers welcome parents/families to consult on student progress formally at District-calendared conferences or informally anytime through email, phone calls, web-based applications, or appointments.
-The District also uses Blackboard, an online portal, which allows two-way communication between parents and teachers.
+Schools and teachers welcome parents/families to consult on student progress formally at Districtcalendared conferences or informally anytime through email, phone calls, web-based applications, or appointments.
+The District also uses Parent Square, an online portal that allows two-way communication between parents and teachers.
+Parents also have access to the AERIES parent portal where they can view student grades, attendance, and other pertinent information at the secondary level.
 The District trained all school office employees through Families in Schools' "Welcoming Environment" training module.
-Many meetings are made available in-person and through online formats (hybrid).
-AUSD has participated in the State of California Community Engagement Initiative-Professional Leading and Learning Network for the last three years.
+Many meetings are made available inperson and through online formats (hybrid).
 Participants have increased their learning and implementation of community engagement through this initiative.
+Additionally, as a Community Schools District, AUSD has an intentional focus on creating a sense of belonging and welcoming environments for all educational partners.
 To better serve all populations in the AUSD community, the District will continue to explore opportunities to increase staff formal training in parent engagement strategies and expand understanding and appreciation of the different cultures, languages, and backgrounds of our students and families, especially those less represented in AUSD.